fooMatt/EscapeGame-PurifyMe/README.md

 In the first part, students will have to find 6 files hidden in a directory and move them to the same location as the principle code `PurifyMe.py`.<br>
 In the second part, students will have to launch the `PurifyMe.py` script and learn about different chromatography techniques to purify proteins.
 Then they will choose 2 columns to purify Huntingtin based on the information provided by the programme and in the hardcopy document.<br>
 ***
-To test this activity, download and unzip the `HEAD/` folder.
+To test this activity, download and unzip the `HEAD.tar.gz` folder.
 You may also download the **activite2-fiche.docx** file to see the instructions that students would be provided.